Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Discussion

 \section{Discussion}

-As we have emphasized, conclusions regarding the tomographic completeness of a given set of preparations or measurements are always tentative: they can be falsified but not confirmed.
-Our first experiment nonetheless provides good evidence for the conclusion that the cardinality of the tomographically complete set of preparations for photon polarization is four: of the 100 preparations we implemented, just four of these are sufficient to predict the statistics of the other 96 (for the 100 measurements considered).
-The same can be said of the tomographically complete set of measurements.
+We have described a scheme for constraining what GPTs can model a degree of freedom on which one has statistical data from a prepare-and-measure experiment.
+It proceeds by a tomographic characterization of the GPT states and effects that best represent the preparations and measurements realized in the experiment.
+By computing the duals of these, one constrains the possibilities for the true GPT state and effect spaces.
+The tomographic scheme is self-consistent in the sense that it does not require any prior characterization of the preparations and measurements.

-The rank of the GPT describing our experiment can be determined with very high confidence by our method.
-Because the models we consider have $k(m+n-k)$ parameters, increasing the rank $k$ of the model beyond the rank suggested by quantum theory increases the parameter count by hundreds in the first experiment and by thousands in the second.
-For this reason, the Akaike information criterion can deliver a decisive vote against higher-rank models on the grounds that they grossly overfit the data.
+The rank of the GPT describing the preparations and measurements realized in our experiment can be determined with very high confidence by our method.
+Because the models we consider have $k(m+n-k)$ parameters, where $k$ is the rank of the model, $m$ is the number of preparations and $n$ is the number of measurements, increasing the rank of the model by 1 increases the parameter count by hundreds in the first experiment and by thousands in the second.
+For this reason, the Akaike information criterion can deliver a decisive verdict against models that have a rank higher than the smallest rank that yields a respectable $\chi^2$ on the grounds that such higher-rank models grossly {\em overfit} the data.

+Our experimental results are consistent with the conclusion that in prepare-and-measure experiments, photon polarization acts like a 2-level quantum system, corresponding to a GPT vector space of dimension 4.

+As emphasized in the introduction and Sec.~\ref{sc:tomocomplevidence}, however, any hypothesis concerning the tomographic completeness of a given set of preparations or measurements is necessarily tentative.
+Our experiment provided an opportunity for discovering that the cardinality of a tomographically complete set of preparations (measurements) for photon polarization (or equivalently the dimension of the GPT describing them) deviated from our quantum expectations, but it found no evidence of such a dimensional deviation.

-Our experimental results are consistent with the conclusion that in prepare-and-measure experiments, photon polarization acts like a 2-level quantum system.
-More importantly, the technique we have described provides a means of obtaining experimental bounds on possible deviations from quantum theory.
-We focussed in this article on two examples of such deviations, namely, the failure of the no-restriction hypothesis, and supra-quantum violations of noncontextuality and Bell inequalities.
+Under the assumption that the set of preparations and measurements we realized {\em were} tomographically complete, the technique we have described provides a means of obtaining experimental bounds on how the shapes of the state and effect spaces might deviate from those stipulated by quantum theory.
+We focused in this article on three examples of such deviations, namely, the failure of the no-restriction hypothesis, supra-quantum violations of Bell inequalities, and supra-quantum or sub-quantum violations of noncontextuality inequalities.